 B (i) To meet those objectives, workplace health and safety behaviours and/or return-to-work practices need to change in the following ways: Increase awareness of the factors related to CIS and provide knowledge to aid in the mitigation of slide events.
-B (ii) [ To be completed at the end of the reporting year cycle ]; Provide evidence that the changes described in B(i) took place by the end of the reporting year.
+B (ii) [To be completed at the end of the reporting year cycle]; Provide evidence that the changes described in B(i) took place by the end of the reporting year.
 This may be done through surveys, job site visits, interviews, audits, or any other method you feel is appropriate.
 Survey will be completed post training session to evaluate effectiveness of pilot program.
-B (III) [For WSBC use only]
+B (iii) [For WSBC use only]

-C. Knowledge-Based Outcomes (HSA Planning and Reporting Information Package pages 5 and 11) --- -----
+C. Knowledge-Based Outcomes (HSA Planning and Reporting Information Package pages 5 and 11)

 C (i) This requires knowledge, understanding or skills to be changed in the following ways: Road crews and professionals involved with the planning and development of forestry roads on the coast will be trained to be aware of the risks associated with slide events, key site indicators, construction methods and actions that can reduce the risk of a slide event.
 C (ii) [To be completed at the end of the reporting year cycle]; Provide evidence that the changes described in C(i) took place by the end of the reporting year.
 This may be done through surveys, post-session testing, focus groups, interviews, or any other method you feel is appropriate.
-WSBC and Licensees via the Coast Harvest Advisory C (III) [For WSBC use only]
+This will be completed via survey of trainees in pilot training session and incident data collection via BCFSC, WSBC and Licensees via the Coast Harvest Advisory Group.
+C (iii) [For WSBC use only]